mawdesign/lyricSanctuary/README.md

 ## Installation

-Follow these steps to set up LyricSanctuary on your local machine:
+Follow these steps to set up **lyricSanctuary** on your local machine:

 1.  **Prerequisites:**
     * Python 3.8 or later